indiramahadiva/lab_1_Indiramahadiva_python_DE25/README.md

 ## Task 1 : Single-Line Sequence Data (task_1.ipynb)

 Input File: data/dna_raw.txt

 Solution : Pythonic List Slicing and zip()

-A. File Reading
+### A. File Reading

-The file is read using file.readlines(), loading all lines into the variable dna_data_list.
+- The file is read using file.readlines()

-B. Data Processing and Counting
+### B. Data Processing and Counting

-I am using this as zip() is a built-in Python function that takes multiple iterables (like lists, tuples, or strings) and aggregates elements from each of them.
+- I am using this as zip() is a built-in Python function that takes multiple iterables (like lists, tuples, or strings) and aggregates elements from each of them.

-The processing logic uses slicing and zip():

 - Slicing Headers: dna_data_list[::2] extracts lines at indices 0, 2, 4, etc. (all headers).